pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -l, --localonly           Show only local properties of the class.
       --no-qualifiers           If set, request server to not include qualifiers in the returned class(s).
-The default behavior is to request include qualifiers in the returned class(s).
+The default behavior is to request qualifiers in returned class(s).
-      -c, --includeclassorigin  Include classorigin in the result.
+      -c, --includeclassorigin  Request that server include classorigin in the result.On some WBEM operations, server may ignore this option.
-      -o, --names_only          Show only local properties of the class.
+      -o, --names_only          Show only the returned object names.
       -s, --sort                Sort into alphabetical order by classname.
       -n, --namespace <name>    Namespace to use for this operation.
 If defined that namespace overrides the general options